Marion County Public Health Department: Peer Recovery Services - 1035 N Olney St.

 Our primary service(s): Peer

-We offer the following services: Connect to Peer Recovery Coach,Syringe Exchange, Naloxone (Narcan), Harm Reduction Supplies and Education, Peer Recovery Coaching, Paraphernalia Testing
+We offer the following services: Connect to Peer Recovery Coach,Syringe Exchange, Naloxone (Narcan), Education, Peer Recovery Coaching, Paraphernalia Testing

 The gender populations we serve are: All/Anyone